Professional Midwife Volunteer Roles in Peru

 - POSITION: Midwife

 - PLACEMENT LOCATION: Cusco

-- REQUIREMENTS: Full qualifications as a midwife & relevant licence; intermediate to advanced level of Spanish
+- REQUIREMENTS: Full qualifications as a midwife & relevant license; intermediate to advanced level of Spanish

 - ACCOMMODATION: Host family